 Note: Japan-spec GR 86 prototype models are shown in this story.
 Features, specifications, and launch timing for future production models is subject to change without notice

-News sources, photos and video courtesy of Toyota Gazoo Racing Co., Toyota Motor Corp., and Toyota Motor Europe NV/SA
+News sources and photos courtesy of Toyota Gazoo Racing Co., Toyota Motor Corp., and Toyota Motor Europe NV/SA

 Story (intro and commentary) © 2021 CarNichiWa.com